RROxford/new-theme/_past_team/thibault-lestang.md

 Thibault is an advocate for free/libre and open source software in academia, and is involved in the setting up a [FLOSS network in Oxford](https://ox.ukrn.org/events/#Oxford-Free-Open-Source-Software){:target="_blank"}.

-Thibault became a [Software Sustanibility Institute Fellow](https://software.ac.uk/about/fellows/thibault-lestang){:target="_blank"} in May 2021 and moved to a RSE position at Imparial Colelge London in January 2022.
+Thibault became a [Software Sustanibility Institute Fellow](https://software.ac.uk/about/fellows/thibault-lestang){:target="_blank"} in May 2021 and moved to a RSE position at Imperial College London in January 2022.